whizkydee/dropd/packages/vue-dropd/readme.md

 **Default:** `[]`

-**Description:** An array of strings or objects to be used as dropdown items.
-If you are using an array of objects, ensure you have a `label` key. e.g `[{label: 'Caramel', value: 'caramel'}])`.
+**Description:** An array of strings or objects to be used as dropdown items, if you are using an array of objects, ensure you have a `label` key. e.g
+`[{label: 'Caramel', value: 'caramel'}])`.

 #### `closeOnBlur: {Boolean}`